OpenDDS/OpenDDS/docs/devguide/building/index.rst

 Once set up properly, OpenDDS can be cross-compiled with CMake using normal `CMake cross compiling <https://cmake.org/cmake/help/book/mastering-cmake/chapter/Cross%20Compiling%20With%20CMake.html>`__.
 A few things to note:

-- Host tools:

 - Native-built host tools, like :term:`opendds_idl`, have to be configured and built separately and provided to the target build using :cmake:var:`OPENDDS_HOST_TOOLS`.

-  - The host tools can build its own ACE/TAO for the host system, but this can be overridden using :cmake:var:`OPENDDS_ACE` on the host build and :cmake:var:`OPENDDS_ACE_TAO_HOST_TOOLS` on the target build.
+- The host tools will build its own ACE/TAO for the host system, but this can be overridden using :cmake:var:`OPENDDS_ACE` on the host build and :cmake:var:`OPENDDS_ACE_TAO_HOST_TOOLS` on the target build.

-- Target build:

-  - If building ACE/TAO for a target isn't automatically supported, then ACE/TAO will have to be configured and built separately and provided using :cmake:var:`OPENDDS_ACE`.
+- If the target platform isn't automatically supported, then ACE/TAO will have to be :ref:`built serperatly <cmake-ace-tao-manual>`.
-    Current only ACE/TAO for Android can built automatically, see below for an example for this.

-  - See https://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/ACE/ACE-INSTALL.html for how to manually build ACE/TAO.

 Android
 ^^^^^^^

 The following is an example of cross-compiling OpenDDS for Android on Linux using CMake.

-It assumes the NDK has been downloaded and the location is in an environment variables called ``NDK`` and the downloaded ACE/TAO version matches the version being used by host tools.
+It assumes the NDK has been downloaded and the location is in an environment variable called ``NDK``.

 .. code-block:: shell